tobiasbergstedt/pellerin-kiropraktik/README.md

-# Website project for Pellerins Kiropraktik - Kiropraktik för alla.
+# Website project for Pellerin Kiropraktik - Kiropraktik för alla.

 Building a website for a chiropractor clinic.